Ryan24Price/diceRoller/README.md

 # diceRoller

-User lands on the page.
+User lands on the page

 User is able to select dice and how many sides.